 Tips for female travel in Pakistan

 In Pakistan, take the same basic safety precautions as you would anywhere else in the world.

-Don’t walk alone at night, especially in dark streets without many people.
+Avoid walking alone at night if traveling solo, especially in dark streets without many people.
 Always make sure someone knows where you’re going or where you are.